sphinx-doc/alabaster/README.rst

   Thanks to Sam Whited for the report & Dmitry Shachnev for the patch.
 * #75: Use SVG version of the Travis-CI button.
 Thanks to Sebastian Wiesner for the patch.
+* #41: Update the Github buttons to use a newer linked image & change the link to their docs.
+Thanks to Tomi Hukkalainen.

 .. _Codecov: https://codecov.io